By: Jeremy Neisser

 Your Vo2 max is only as effective as your body is efficient in your primary movement pattern (swimming, running, cycling, etc.)

-Although slightly less common due to availability plenty of runners will hop in a pool to get some extra aerobic work in or train while healing from an injury.
+Although slightly less common due to availability plenty of runners will hop in a pool to get some extra aerobic exercise or train while healing from an injury or injury prevention.
 These will usually be in the form of interval swimming workouts and aqua jogging.

 This familiarity with swimming will make your transition to swimming easier, as you may already be coordinated and efficient in the pool.